adityaraj95/BookSearch/README.md

 # Search Book Using React.js, Google Books API, and MySQL.

-Search local database using Rest API created by me [here](https://github.com/adityaraj95/SpringBoot-MySQL-REST-API.git)
+Search local database using Rest API created by me [here](https://github.com/adityaraj95/SpringBoot-MySQL-REST-API.git).
+When book is not found in localDB than it uses the Google Book API to fetch the details.

 React is used along side JavaScript for Validation and Search process.